House of Flying Daggers: Box office

 House of Flying Daggers opened in North America on 3 December 2004 in 15 theatres.
 It grossed US$397,472 ($26,498 per screen) in its opening weekend.
 The film's total North American gross is $11,050,094.
 Afterwards, the film went on to earn at least 50% more in the United States home video market than at the theatrical box office.

-The film made an additional US$81,751,003 elsewhere in the world, bringing its total worldwide box-office gross to $92,801,097.
-It was also the third-highest-grossing foreign-language film in the North America market in 2004.
+The film made an additional $81,751,003 elsewhere in the world, bringing its total worldwide box-office gross to $92,801,097.
+It was also the third-highest-grossing foreign-language film in the North American market in 2004.

 Critical reception

-House of Flying Daggers debuted in May at the 2004 Cannes Film Festival to enthusiastic receptions.
+House of Flying Daggers debuted in May at the 2004 Cannes Film Festival to an enthusiastic reception.
 The film reportedly received a 20-minute standing ovation at its Cannes Film Festival premiere.

-The film received critical acclaim.
-At film review aggregation website Metacritic, the film received an average score of 89 out of 100, based on 37 reviews, indicating "universal acclaim".
-Rotten Tomatoes gives the film a "Certified Fresh" score of 87%, based on reviews from 173 critics, and an average rating of 7.76/10.
-The website's critical consensus states, "The visual splendor of the movie makes up for the weak story".
+At film review aggregation website Metacritic, the film received an average score of 89 out of 100, based on 37 reviews.
+Rotten Tomatoes gives the film a score of 87%, based on reviews from 171 critics, and an average rating of 7.7/10.
+The website's critical consensus states: "The visual splendor of the movie makes up for the weak story".
 Metacritic also ranked the film at the end of the year as the fifth-best reviewed film of 2004.

 Phil Hall of Film Threat wrote: "Quite simply, House of Flying Daggers is a film that sets several new standards for production and entertainment values.
 It is a wild riot of color, music, passion, action, mystery, pure old-fashioned thrills, and even dancing.
 With an endless supply of imagination and a kinetic force of nature in its amazing star Zhang Ziyi, House of Flying Daggers cuts all other films to shreds."
-Desson Thomas of The Washington Post praised the director Zhang Yimou's use of color in the film as "simply the best in the world" and described the film as: "the slow-motion trajectory of a small bean, hurled from a police captain's hand, is a spectacular thing.
+Desson Thomas of The Washington Post praised the director Zhang Yimou's use of color in the film as "simply the best in the world", and described the film as: "the slow-motion trajectory of a small bean, hurled from a police captain's hand, is a spectacular thing.
 It's a stunning, moving image, like a hummingbird caught in action."
 While Kevin Thomas of the Los Angeles Times praised the film by stating: "House of Flying Daggers finds the great Chinese director at his most romantic in this thrilling martial arts epic that involves a conflict between love and duty carried out to its fullest expression."